Reno Gang: Post-war crimes

 The Reno Gang was the first "Brotherhood of Outlaws" in the United States.
 They terrorized the Midwest for several years and inspired a host of other similar gangs who copied their crimes, leading to several decades of high-profile train robberies.
 Their gang attracted several new members after the end of the war.
-They started by robbing and murdering travelers in Jackson County and began to branch out to other counties, where they raided merchants and communities.
+They started by robbing and murdering travellers in Jackson County and began to branch out to other counties, where they raided merchants and communities.

 They planned to rob their first train near Seymour, Indiana, an important rail hub at that time.
 On the evening of October 6, 1866, John Reno, Sim Reno, and Frank Sparkes boarded an Ohio and Mississippi Railway train as it started to leave the Seymour depot.
 They broke into the express car, restrained the guard, and broke open a safe containing approximately $16,000.
 From the moving train, the three men pushed a larger safe over the side, where the rest of the gang was waiting.
 Unable to open the second safe, the gang fled as a large posse approached.

 Later, passenger George Kinney stepped forward to identify two of the robbers.
 The three men were arrested, but were released on bail.
 When Kinney was shot and killed, the other passengers refused to testify and all charges had to be dropped.
 However, the robbery would ultimately lead to the gang's downfall.
 The contents of the safe were insured by the Adams Express Company, which hired the Pinkerton Detective Agency to track down and capture the gang.

 On November 17, 1867, the Daviess County Courthouse in Gallatin, Missouri, was robbed.
 John Reno was identified, arrested by Pinkerton agents, and sentenced to 25 years in the Missouri State Penitentiary in 1868.
 He was released in February 1878.
 He returned to Seymour in 1886, but was again sent to prison for three years, this time for counterfeiting.